 header object.
 Something like:

 In React there are many ways of sharing data throughout your application.
 You can pass data as a prop from a parent component to a child component.
 You can use a third-party library such as Redux to globally store data in a container of sorts.
-A more modern way of sharing data is by utilizing React’s Context API.
+Another way of sharing data is by utilizing React’s Context API.

 A recent software engineer coding interview question I was given was the following: